rwydaegh/goliat/docs/tutorials/intermediate.md

 Ensure you have completed the [Basic Tutorial](basic.md) and have a working GOLIAT environment.

-## Step 1: Create a Custom Configuration File
+## Step 1: Create a custom configuration file

 Instead of modifying the default `near_field_config.json`, we'll create a new configuration file to keep your changes organized.